Pavocracy/leetscraper/README.md

 [codechef.com](https://codechef.com "codechef website"),
 [hackerrank.com](https://hackerrank.com "hackerrank website"),
 [codewars.com](https://codewars.com "codewars website").
-It was created as a way to gather coding problems to solve without having to sign up to a website and submit your code.
+It was created as a way to gather coding problems to solve without having to sign up to a website or submit your code to a checker.

 ***

 # Usage

 ### Install package

+Installing leetscraper with pip will also install python dependencies needed.
+Google Chrome is also needed for this scraper.
 ```python
 pip install leetscraper
 ```